smcch/Predicting_Glioblastoma_Recurrence_MRI/README.md

 ##### Requirements

 In order to run this code, Python 3.9.15 or above is required.
 The Python packages listed in `requirements.txt` are also necessary.
-One can istall them by running
+One can install them by running
 ```
 pip install -r requirements.txt
 ```